 The concept of sustainable agriculture can be described as a system of ecological farming practices.
 It is based on scientific innovations to produce healthy food while preserving land, air and water, and farmers’ health and rights.
-The basic principles of meeting the human race’s needs, such as healthy food, improving environmental quality, preserving the natural resource base, and using non-renewable and farm resources are utilized in the most effective way so that the natural biological environment could create courses to support rural economic development.
+The basic principles of meeting the human race’s needs, such as healthy food, improving environmental quality, preserving the natural resource base, and using non-renewable and farm resources, are utilized most effectively.
+The natural biological environment could create courses supporting rural economic development.

-The idea of sustainable agriculture includes the following
+The idea of sustainable agriculture includes the following:

-- Incorporating biological and environmental processes such as nutrient cycling, nitrogen fixation, soil regeneration, and chemical activation
+- Incorporating biological and environmental processes such as nutrient cycling, nitrogen fixation, soil regeneration, and chemical activation.

-- Reducing the use of non-renewable inputs that cause harm to the environment or the health of farmers and consumers
+- Reducing the use of non-renewable inputs that cause harm to the environment or the health of farmers and consumers.

 - Productively utilizing the collective capabilities of individuals to work together to solve common agricultural problems and natural resources, such as pests, watersheds, irrigation, etc.

 Intensive farming practices in recent decades have had a devastating impact on soil quality.
-They reduce the level of carbon in the soil, accelerate climate change, and damage soil structure, crop growth, and ecosystem functioning.
-To prevent further degradation, sustainable soil management techniques should include no-till agriculture, design of main lines, and windbreaks to reduce wind erosion, review the use of chemical fertilizers and protect the soil from runoff.
+They reduce carbon in the soil, accelerate climate change, and damage soil structure, crop growth, and ecosystem functioning.
+To prevent further degradation, sustainable soil management techniques should include no-till agriculture, design of central lines and windbreaks to reduce wind erosion, review the use of chemical fertilizers and protect the soil from runoff.
 To prevent further degradation, sustainable soil management techniques must include non-tillage agriculture, major line design, wind sources to reduce wind erosion, reconsidering the use of chemical fertilizers, and protecting the soil from water stress.
 Another problem with organic farming is the excessive use of phosphorus inputs that lead to excessive nutrition and soil fertility depletion.
 The key concept of avoiding undesirable consequences involves the use of phosphate rock, which is a natural element in some soil types, and the use of microbial vaccines such as microorganisms that dissolve phosphate.
 The energy reflected in multiple spectral ranges is measured in excess of visible light (infrared, heat, etc.), which can be used separately or combined to indicate the precise phenological stage of the crops to apply the appropriate amount of inputs.

 Almost all agricultural activities pollute the air with the dust of tillage, burning smoke, pesticide drift, and nitrous oxide emissions during the use of nitrogenous fertilizers, traffic, and harvesting.
 Air quality improvement options may include: the use of crop residues for soil, appropriate levels of tillage, and the installation of windbreaks.

 Benefits of Sustainable Agriculture

 The most commonly used argument against sustainable agriculture is that it cannot “feed the world” because of soil and temperate crop management.
 But let us consider the benefits of this agricultural approach.
 The devastating environmental impact of sustainable agriculture is minimal because it aims to preserve the environment and use the least damaging technologies and inputs.
 Sustainable farms do not use chemical pesticides, fertilizers, genetically modified seeds, or animal antibiotics, nor do they generate toxic amounts of untreated waste.
-All of these factors have a positive impact on public health and the process of agriculture is becoming safer for farmers and food produced is healthier.
+All of these factors positively impact public health, and the process of agriculture is becoming safer for farmers, and food produced is healthier.
 It also enhances and supports animal welfare.
 Farmers raise their animals in conditions close to normal to reduce stress, pain, disease, and cattle suffering.
 The social aspect of sustainable agriculture involves a reconsideration of the importance of family farms and rural communities.
 Besides, other strategies can help increase the level of occupation, education, and health and meet cultural and spiritual needs.